NESCent/phylocommons/README.md

 ### Virtuoso

-You'll also need Virtuoso and the Redland RDF library (with Python bindings and Virtuoso storage) installed.
+You'll also need [OpenLink Virtuoso](http://virtuoso.openlinksw.com/) installed, which is used to store the trees.

 ### Installation